 A friend of Daisy's who becomes Nick's girlfriend.
 A successful pro golfer, Jordan is beautiful and pleasant, but does not inspire Nick to feel much more than a "tender curiosity" for her.
 Perhaps this is because Baker is "incurably dishonest" and cheats at golf.
 Still, there is some suggestion in the novel that she loves Nick, and that he misjudges her.

 The The Great Gatsby quotes below are all either spoken by Jordan Baker or refer to Jordan Baker.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of The Great Gatsby published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Great Gatsby published in 2004.).

 Chapter 9 Quotes

 That's my Middle West . . . the street lamps and sleigh bells in the frosty dark. . . .
 I see now that this has been a story of the West, after all—Tom and Gatsby, Daisy and Jordan and I, were all Westerners, and perhaps we possessed some deficiency in common which made us subtly unadaptable to Eastern life.

 The timeline below shows where the character Jordan Baker appears in The Great Gatsby.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...Long Island (Gatsby and Daisy took Gatsby's car), Nick observes that unlike Daisy, people like Jordan Baker know better than to hold onto irretrievable dreams.
 Nick describes the car he rides... (full context)